the-collab-lab/career-lab-challenge-next/README.md

 # 🗒️ Let’s look at some art

-Your team has been developing an app that allows users to search the Chicago Institute of Art (CIOA)'s API for public domain artwork.
-You've inherited some code from a teammate – your job is to finish the rest of the tasks your team has agreed on!
+Your team has been developing an app that allows users to search the Chicago Institute of Art (CIOA)'s APIs for public domain artwork.
+You've inherited some code from a teammate – a Reacr application with some components and some functions for interating with one of the APIs.
+Your job is to finish the rest of the tasks your team has agreed on!
+We've listed those acceptance criteria in this document, as well as some tips for working with the COIA's APIs.

-To fulfill the remaining acceptance criteria for this project, you will need to make requests to _two_ endpoints provided by the COIA. **We have provided some guidance about using the CIOA API.** See the “Working with the API” section.

 ## Local development setup

 To get started, you'll need to initialize a new repo using this repo as a template.
 You can do that **with the Github GUI** or with the **GitHub CLI**.
 After that, proceed to the **Acceptance criteria** section.

-### Initialize your repo with the GitHub GUI
+### Initialize your repo from this template with the GitHub GUI

 [TODO: add screenshots]

 1. Click the "Use this template" button on the GitHub page for this repo.
-It's locate above this readme, and above the preview of the project's file structure.
+It's located above this readme, and above the preview of the project's file structure.
 2. On the next page, give your new repo a name.
 Make sure the repository is public!
 3. Click "Create repository from template".
 Your repository will generate and you will be navigated to its GitHub page.
 4. Click the "Code" button to reveal the command you can run to clone your repo to your computer, then click the "copy" button (it looks like a clipboard).